RTEMS/rtems-docs/c-user/symmetric_multiprocessing_services.rst

 :ref:`rtems_task_set_scheduler() <rtems_task_set_scheduler>`.
 Due to the
 locking protocols a thread may gain access to scheduler nodes of other scheduler instances.
-This allows the thread to temporarily migrate to another scheduler instance in case of pre-emption.
+This allows the thread to temporarily migrate to another scheduler instance in case of preemption.

 The scheduler infrastructure is based on an object-oriented design.
 The scheduler operations for a thread are defined as virtual functions.
 For the